FailAcademy/learning/wdp-vancouver/_slides/week-03/04b-css-transitions-transforms.md

 # The Syntax

-We can also use the `all` value to transition all of the animatable properties in the same way at once:
+We use the `all` value to transition all of the animatable properties in the same way at once:

 ```css
 a {